napframework/nap/docs/doxygen/markdown/08_napkin.md

 What is Napkin? {#what_is_napkin}
 =======================

+Napkin allows you to change your application data files in a more visual manner.
 NAP's main storage format is JSON, which we consider to be quite a readable format.
-But as projects get larger, it helps to have a more ergonomical view on the data you are managing.
-Napkin is our JSON file editor that allows you to change your JSON files in a more visual manner.
-Fire up Napkin, launch your NAP application (from within or outside of the editor) and edit your data to see your changes reflected in the running application upon every save.
+But as projects get larger, it helps to have a more ergonomical view on the data you are creating.
+Fire up Napkin, launch your NAP application (from within or outside of the editor) and edit your data to see your changes reflected in real time every save.
 This way you can get near-realtime feedback from even the most invasive structural changes in your app.
 Take note that the data files work cross platform and can be shared between Windows, macOS and Linux.

 ![](@ref content/napkin.png)